mawni/COMP90024/README.md

 Note: *.slurm files were edited with Notepad++ in order to have Unix end-of-line characters.
 This is a requirement for SLURM scripts.

-Tech stack: git, python, MPI (with mpi4py), SLURM, JSON
+Tech stack: git, python, MPI (with mpi4py), SLURM, JSON, Spyder, Anaconda